geshang777/pix2cap/README.md

 ### Quick Start

 We provide an inference demo here if you want to try out the our model.
-You should download the weights from our Model Zoo (coming soon) first and run the following command:
+You should download the weights from [here](https://huggingface.co/geshang/Pix2Cap/tree/main) and run the following command:

 ```
 python inference/infer_densecaptioning.py evaluate \